byui-cse/cse351-student-version/lesson_11/canvas/prepare.md

-# 11.2 Key Differences: Threading in Python vs. C#
+# 11.2 Key Differences Threading in Python vs C Sharp

 While the fundamental concepts of threading and concurrency – managing shared resources, avoiding race conditions, preventing deadlocks – apply across languages, the specific implementation details and capabilities differ significantly between Python and C#/.NET.
 Understanding these differences is crucial as you transition from using Python's threading model to C#'s.